xqch1983/OpenTLD/README.md

 * `opentld` build the project
 * `INSTALL` install the project

+_Note_: `vcomp.lib` is necessary when you try to compile it with OpenMP support and the Express versions of MSVC.
+This file is included in the Windows Server SDK.

 ### Linux (make)
 Navigate with the terminal to the build directory
 * `make` build the project